The best events are always memorable.

 Sourcing event sponsors for these parties is a great way to make them work with your budget and gives sponsors added exposure.
 In fact, Dreamforce sponsors get so much out of hosting corporate parties that in 2017 there were over 100 Dreamforce corporate parties!

-For example, you can see the decor from B2B Marketing Forum’s ProfStock, the dedicated event for networking and interacting with sponsors following the day’s sessions.
-(Don’t worry, Maggie, I’m right there with you on the photo op!)
+For example, you can see the decor from B2B Marketing Forum’s ProfStock, the dedicated time for drinks, networking and meeting event sponsors.

 With an understanding of why branding and experiences are essential at events, it’s time to think about how you will implement them in your own event planning checklist.